 1. Automated emails

 Automated emails do a lot of the heavy lifting when it comes to lead generation, especially if you’re implementing a marketing automation program.
-It’s so powerful that 71% of B2B companies use email marketing for customer acquisition and 68% use it for customer retention, according to Act-On and Gleanster research.
+It’s so powerful that 71 percent of B2B companies use email marketing for customer acquisition and 68 percent use it for customer retention, according to Act-On and Gleanster research.

 Although it doesn’t take much to sign up for an email newsletter, it’s at least a small indicator someone is interested in your brand and your content.
 It’s also a good way to nurture your prospects and allows an easy way to communicate directly with your audience.

-If you’re producing “heavier” pieces of content, like e-books, case studies and white papers, your automated emails are a great way to encourage further engagement with your content.
-By tracking audience’s interaction with those emails, you’ve got an efficient way to both distribute content and qualify leads.
+If you’re producing “heavier” pieces of content, like e-books, case studies and whitepapers, your automated emails are a great way to encourage further engagement with your content.
+By tracking your audience’s interaction with those emails, you’ve got an efficient way to both distribute content and qualify leads.

 - You can pack it with useful, in-depth information